 Effects of the Toxins: Internet of the Extreme

-This propensity to the extreme can’t be blamed solely at the system of the internet.
+This propensity to the extreme can’t be blamed solely on the system of the internet.
 It’s actually a by-product of the growth of the internet globally.
 The internet is so big, in order to be heard or seen, you need to shout or find a group who will shout for you.
 All this noise creates pollution.
 And this noise pollution harms people, mentally and socially.

 But the Internet does not just amplify the noise of some select people the algorithms deem worthy.
 It also creates unstable and aggressive mobs.

 As we have said earlier, in order to be heard, you can scream or befriend other screamers.
 One of the championing traits of the internet is acceptance.
-It is easy to find your niche, preferences and people with like-minded ideologies on the Internet — an echo chamber.
+It is easy to find your niche, preferences, and people with like-minded ideologies on the Internet—an echo chamber.

 Ideas that are taboo could still be supported and encouraged while being safe at the bowels of the Internet.
 Villainy and negativity could also be glamorized and romanticized.

 The extreme proportions projected to us by the internet make people also have extreme ideas.
 Being stuck to the little screens of phones subconsciously makes perspectives little too.
 Not being able to see the big picture.
-The vast expanse of the internet and the sheer number of its users makes people generalize groups of other people more frequently which causes even more conflict.
+The vast expanse of the internet and the sheer number of its users make people generalize groups of other people more frequently which causes even more conflict.

 The conflict also does not end.
 The flames are continually fed by having validation.
 Having a community support an idea makes it louder and more aggressive.
 This also empowers the ideologies of individuals whether moral or unethical.
-Worst of all, people don’t feel accountable of their behavior because of the mob at their back.
+Worst of all, people don’t feel accountable for their behavior because of the mob at their back.
 There is that illusion of diffused responsibility.
 It rationalizes that the actions taken were by the mob, not the individual.